VeeraSaiJoshik/Sravah_Mono_Repo/readme.md

 To-Do :
+    - Setup Supabase ORM
         - Define all classes for base project architecture and pull from database
     - Create data retrieval engines for certain tasks
         - Create integration to pull tickets from Jira
     - Create JWT based engine to send emails